Episode 37: Linguistic Fieldwork with Claire Bowern

 MTB: That’s awesome.
 It sounds like you were really ahead of the curve in terms of remote fieldwork, and now, of course, with the pandemic, people are all about remote documentation and how can we, you know, do fieldwork without actually going into the field.
 When you started in 2011, was it a pretty like easy, natural transition or was it… How was it?

 Claire Bowern: Yeah, no, it was not easy, and I’d say it grew very gradually over quite some years and has only really been more like documentation over the last the last three to four years or so.
 One thing that made a big difference was when One Arm Point community got good cell phone service and so better 4G internet connections that made it much more easy to do stuff over the web with things like Facebook or chatting over Facetime or things like that.
 That made a very big difference, and that’s really only been in the last, I’d say, the last couple of years.
 I’ve also taught a couple of field methods classes that have been more or less remote, and that was useful when we suddenly had to pivot to online teaching in 2020 to know some of the things that worked and some of the things that didn’t work so much.
 But we did two previous field methods classes through online linkups in quite different way.
 So one was with the Goldfields Aboriginal Language Centre and Wangkatha language in fall 2019, and that was, with the time difference, it’s a 12-hour time difference, so we would meet in the evenings, and we would meet with Wangkatha community members in early morning their time and do pretty traditional-type fieldwork, asking questions, we’d share things through Google Docs and things like that.
-And [Roslyn and co 26:27] were at the local radio station, so we had a pretty nice set up for that.
+And Roslyn and the other lady we worked with were at the local radio station, so we had a pretty nice set up for that.
 The other fieldwork was through the Western Carolina University’s Cherokee Language Program.

 MTB: Oh, cool.